 May I apply for two scholarships?

 Normally, you may only apply for one scholarship a year, although you may apply again in subsequent years.
-Note that if you are enrolled in a Masters of Education/Teaching or equivalent, you should apply only in the Education scholarship category).
+(Note that if you are enrolled in a Masters of Education/Teaching or equivalent, you should apply only in the Education scholarship category).
 Where multiple awards are offered within a category, you remain eligible for any appropriate award even if you have nominated for a specific one.